Liquor Store Gondola Shelving

 Configure gondola for liquor stores: DL shelves for bottle forward-facing, premium finishes, 72-84in heights.
 Platinum, Charcoal, Cool White.
 1-2 week ship.

-Liquor store gondola must carry the weight of glass merchandise and present product label-forward finish selection and shelf angle are merchandising decisions, not just spec choices.
+Liquor store gondola must carry the weight of glass merchandise and present product label-forward, finish selection and shelf angle are merchandising decisions, not just spec choices.

-- DL shelves at 5° and 15° tilt angles for label-forward bottle display across wine and spirits categories
+- DL shelves at 17° and 30° tilt angles for label-forward bottle display across wine and spirits categories

 - Standard shelf depth: 16in for wine and spirits bottles; 19-22in for magnums, gift sets, and large-format merchandise